CambFurs/CatBot/README.md

     CatBot does not require the flexibility of being added to arbitrary groups.
     It knows about the three groups it will be in, and has different behaviour for each.
 4) **[Least Privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege)**
-    CatBot should have minimal privileges and therefore should remain in [Privacy Mode](https://core.telegram.org/bots/features#privacy-mode).
-    This means (among other things) that it has no access to messages in groups where it is not an admin.
     This limits the damage that any bug can do.

 ### Roadmap
 - [x] `/say` command for use in the admin group to have catbot put a message in the main group
+- [x] Allow new users to join the main chat using the `/approve @username` command in the waiting room.
-- [ ] `/link` command for use in the waiting room to generate link to the main group.
+- [x] Welcome message in the main chat
-- [ ] Welcome messages in the waiting room and main chat.
+- [ ] Welcome message in the waiting room
 - [ ] Meet announcements generated from ical
 - [ ] Ability to edit welcome messages.
 - [ ] The ability to edit messages sent by `/say`